siemen-subbaiah/JS-fundamentals-topics/16. asynchronous-js/info.md

 - Promise.reject and Promise.resolve is used to directly
   resolve or reject a promise!

+- The finally block doesn’t receive any value, and anything returned from finally is not considered in the next then block so the output from the last then is used.

 ### Promise Chaining

-- The idea is that the new result or a new promise itself is passed through the chain of .then handlers.
+- The idea is that the new result or a new promise itself is being returned through the chain of .then handlers.

 - Returning promises allows us to build chains of asynchronous actions.